deepcurator/DCC/src/code2graph/README.md

 ```
 -ipt: Path to directory that contains the source code of your machine learining model.

---ds: Specifies that the path (-ipt) contains a collection of repositories.
+--r: Recursively apply Lightweight method to all the papers in the input path (-ipt).

 -dp: (Used along with --ds) Path to store generated outputs.